sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tre</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : POSIX compatible regexp library with approximate matching
+Short desc    : POSIX compatible regexp library with approximate matching
 URL          : http://laurikari.net/tre/
-Лицензия     : BSD
+License      : BSD
-Описание     : TRE is a lightweight, robust, and efficient POSIX compatible regexp
+Descript     : TRE is a lightweight, robust, and efficient POSIX compatible regexp
              : matching library with some exciting features such as approximate
              : matching.
 ```